gluecodes/storecle/README.md

 To improve the code re-usability, Data Suppliers use a middleware pattern.
 They are executed in the order you specify and pass a snapshot of Store from one to another, letting you split the logic into small, specified functions.

-- It works with both [React](https://reactjs.org/) and [Solid](https://www.solidjs.com/).
+- It works with both [React](https://reactjs.org/) and [Solid](https://www.solidjs.com/) (it's framework agnostic to certain degree).
 - It uses Context API and `useEffect` to provide action re-triggers based on specified Store changes.
-- It uses a middleware pattern for the actions which need to run prior to rendering.
+- It facilitates splitting the business logic into granual, re-usable functions by applying a middleware pattern.
 - It simplifies naming and reduces noise by letting you access action results by their own names.
 - It provides an elegant approach to actions feeding UI with incoming data (e.g. from Web Sockets).
 - It is made to work with your IDE's code auto-completion.